Skip to content

 Additional Notes

-• set mqtt2.preset chimesh is what connects your observer to the ChiMesh network specifically
+• set mqtt2.preset chimesh is what connects your observer to the ChiMesh network specifically while set mqtt1.preset analyzer-us is what connects your observer to the global LetsMesh analyzer and the official MeshCore map

 • The mqtt.owner field is optional but highly encouraged, it links your observer to your primary companion device

-Thank you for supporting ChiMesh.org - we hope to see you on MeshCore MQTT soon!
+Thank you for supporting ChiMesh.org, we hope to see you on MeshCore MQTT soon!